abhayshekhar/SEM4/README.md

   $ su

-  after that enter your password
+  after that enter your  pc login password

-2>write following commans for changing the directory in the repo to where you want to work
+2> write following commans for changing the directory in the repo to where you want to work

   $ cd <dir name>